Sold Out $ 34.00

-1. Take a 14 - 24 inch wide, or wider, shallow container filled with heavy loamy soil (topsoil mixed and or clay soil and some 'play sand' (up to 30%), this mix should hold together if you grab it)
+1. Take a 14 - 24 inch wide, or wider, no holes container filled with 2/3 topsoil mixed with 1/3 pool filter sand,(this mix should hold together if you grab it).

 2. Dig a trench with your hand through the soil for the long bottom part of the tuber to be placed in the soil.
 Now gently place the tuber in the trench and carefully cover in the sections between the growth tips which will remain sticking up above the soil.

 3. You may place ONE single stone between two growth tips to prevent the tuber from floating once the pot is submerged.

 4. Gently fill container with 2 - 4 inches of water.
-OR, when you are submerging in your pond--only allow two to four inches of water above the surface of the soil or growth tips.
+OR, when you are submerging in your pond--only allow two to four inches of water above the surface of the soil.

-5. Place in Full Sun or close to it.
+5. Place in Full Sun (8 - 12 hours of sunlight daily.
 Lotus need LOTS of sun and room to bloom.

 *Many gardeners do not plant their lotus plants in adequately wide containers and get few flowers or only leaves because of the cramped growing space.
 The more room and leaves the plant produces, the more sugar those leaves can produce--the more lotus flowers in the sunlight the leaves can provide sugar for, along with the proper nutrition.

 Fertilize only AFTER you have established plant with 2 standing aerial leaves.